Laser Engraving & Cutting

 Explore the precision and power of laser technology with our laser engraving and cutting machine!
 Perfect for makers, artists, and crafters, this tool lets you cut and engrave a wide range of materials with incredible detail.

-A laser engraver is a super-precise drawing tool that uses light instead of ink.
-It can cut or draw on materials like wood, plastic, or leather to make signs, art, gifts, and more.
+A laser engraver and cutter is a super-precise drawing tool that uses light instead of ink to cut or draw on materials to make signs, art, gifts, and more.

-The MakerLab has a Dremel Digilab LC40 Laser Engraver.
-The Dremel LC40 laser cutter is a versatile device capable of cutting, scoring, engraving, and grayscale imaging on a variety of hard and soft materials.
+The MakerLab has a Dremel Digilab LC40 laser engraver and cutter.
+It is capable of engraving, cutting, scoring, and grayscale imaging on a variety of hard and soft materials.

 Locations